-Gomes would only play in 12 games, mostly as a RF, for the Royals.
+Gomes would only play in 12 games, mostly as a right fielder, for the Royals.
 He had just five hits in 30 at-bats, which didn’t influence the Royals to keep him on their playoff roster.
 Still, Gomes remained the great cheerleader and clubhouse presence he is known for.
 Plus, he does a great wrestling promo.

-Valenzuela only played in a half-dozen games after the trade with Rome and nearly doubled the amount of hits Gomes had (9-for-21, 2B, HR.
+Valenzuela only played in a half-dozen games after the trade with Rome and nearly doubled the number of hits Gomes had (9-for-21, 2B, HR.
 Overall, Valenzuela hit over .340 in A-ball this season, which should garner some attention, though he only played in 62 overall games (including 8 games at rookie).

 The Royals won the World Championship and in this trade, were forced to give up precious little.
 How much Gomes helped them win is a complete mystery considering he did precious little on the field, but having Gomes around is, as we grew to know, an absolute joy.
 He didn’t have Eric Hinske‘s timely hits, but it was hard not to feel the same thing about Gomes that we felt about Hinske.
 He enters free agency weeks before his 35th birthday looking for another team seeking a platoon guy with 162 career homeruns.